 - Employees who are teleworking from a location of the employee's choice, which is not under the employer's control; and

+This checklist is based on the Non-Emergency Regulations.
 Although employers do not have to complete the following steps in sequential order to properly complete the checklist, certain steps should be done in order.